 Sonnet is a universal type of poetry.
-A sonnet is a poem with a specified rhyming scheme and has a rhythmical, almost song-like pronunciation to it while elucidating.
+A sonnet is a poem with a specified rhyming scheme with a rhythmical, almost song-like pronunciation while elucidating.

-A sonnet is of six types, two of which are English sonnet, Italian sonnet They are differentiated mainly based on their rhyming scheme and the structure or the division of the lines.
+A sonnet is of six types, two of which are English sonnet Italian sonnets.
+They are differentiated mainly based on their rhyming scheme and the lines’ structure or division.

-Though Shakespeare was not the one to first write an English sonnet, he was the most renowned one and therefore, the sonnet was named after him.
+Shakespeare was not the one to first write an English sonnet, but he was the most renowned one, so the sonnet was named after him.

 An Italian sonnet can also be called Petrarchan sonnet and was first made at the beginning of 11 A.D.
 Much like the English sonnet, the Italian sonnet was also not first written by Petrarch but was named so because he was the most renowned Italian sonnet writer of the time.